 Additional title problems

 Title searches may disclose other problems such as prior claims to the property or prior estates that haven’t been resolved.
 Many times, for example, a widow wants to sell the family home.
-The title company will request that the widow and the widow’s lawyer complete all the legal requirements to show the deceased spouse properly transferred his/interest to the widow.
+The title company will request that the widow and the widow’s lawyer complete all the legal requirements to show the deceased spouse properly transferred his/her interest to the widow.

 There are problems with the mortgage